abolfazlz15/Music-Platform/README.md

 - Write testing for APIs, models, URLs
 - Authentication (JWT and OTP code)
 - Documented by Swagger
-- Use reids for caching (coming soon)
+- Use redis for caching (coming soon)
 - Dockerized (coming soon)
 - Useing the nginx (coming soon)